kaz-utashiro/greple/docs/index.md

     greple '+foo bar baz' --need 2
     greple '+foo bar baz' --need +1

+## FLEXIBLE BLOCKS

+Default data block **greple** search and print is a line.
+Using **--paragraph** (or **-p** in short) option, series of text separated by empty line is taken as a record block.
+So next command will print whole paragraph which contains the word \`foo', \`bar' and \`baz'.

+    greple -p 'foo bar baz'

+Option **--all** takes whole file as a single block.
+So next command find files which contains these strings, and print the all contents.

+    greple --all 'foo bar baz'

+Block also can be defined as pattern.
+Next command search and print mail header, ignoring mail body text.

+    greple --block '\A(.+\n)+'

+You can also define arbitrary complex blocks by writing script.

+    greple --block '&your_original_function' ...

+## MATCH AREA CONTROL

+Using option **--inside** and **--outside**, you can specify text area the match should be occurred.
+Next commands search only in mail header and body area respectively.
+In these case, data block is not changed, then print lines which contains the pattern in the specified area.

+    greple --inside '\A(.+\n)+' pattern

+    greple --outside '\A(.+\n)+' pattern

+Option **--inside**/**--outside** can be used repeatedly to enhance the area to be matched.
+There are similar option **--include**/**--exclude**, but they are used to trim down the area.

+Those four options also takes user defined function and any complex region can be used.

 ## LINE ACROSS MATCH

-**greple** also search the pattern across the line boundaries.
-This is especially useful to handle Asian multi-byte text.
-Japanese text can be separated by newline almost any place of the text.
+**greple** search the pattern across the line boundaries.
+This is especially useful to handle Asian multi-byte text, more specifically Japanese.
+Japanese text can be separated by newline almost any place in the text.
 So the search pattern may spread out on multiple lines.

-As for ascii text, space character in the pattern matches any kind of space including newline.
+As for ascii word list, space character in the pattern matches any kind of space including newline.
 Next example will search the word sequence of \`foo', \`bar' and 'baz', even they spread out to multiple lines.

     greple -e 'foo bar baz'

 Option **-e** is necessary because space is taken as a token separator in the bare or **--le** pattern.

+## MODULE AND CUSTOMIZATION

+User can define default and original options in `~/.greplerc`.
+Next example enables color output always, and define new option using macro processing.

+    option default --color=always

+    define :re1 complex-regex-1
+    define :re2 complex-regex-2
+    define :re3 complex-regex-3
+    option --newopt --inside :re1 --exclude :re2 --re :re3

+Specific set of function and option interface can be implemented as module.
+Modules are invoked by **-M** option immediately after command name.

+For example, **greple** does not have recursive search option, but it can be implemented by **--readlist** option which accept target file list from standard input.
+Using **find** module, it can be written like this:

+    greple -Mfind . -type f -- pattern

+Also **dig** module implements more complex search.
+It can be used simple as this:

+    greple -Mdig --dig .

+but this command finally translated into following option list.

+    greple -Mfind . ( -name .git -o -name .svn -o -name RCS ) -prune -o -type f ! -name .* ! -name *,v ! -name *~
+        ! -iname *.jpg ! -iname *.jpeg ! -iname *.gif ! -iname *.png
+        ! -iname *.tar ! -iname *.tbz  ! -iname *.tgz ! -iname *.pdf
+        -print --

 # OPTIONS